vectordotdev/vector/website/docs/reference/sinks/sematext.md

 ### cloud

-The cloud destination to send logs too.
+The cloud destination to send logs to.

 </Field>